usnistgov/uv-workon/README.md

 and how [uv] should manage centralized virtual environments.

-We takes the perspective that python virtual environments should be managed with uv inside a project. `uvw` allows for the usage of such virtual environments _outside_ the project.
+We takes the perspective that python virtual environments should be managed with uv inside a project. `uv-workon` allows for the usage of such virtual environments _outside_ the project.
 The basic workflow is as follows:

 1. Create a project `my-project` using `uv init ...`
 2. Create a virtual environment `my-project/.venv` using `uv sync ...`
-3. Link to central location using `uvw link my-project`
+3. Link to central location using `uv-workon link my-project`

 Now, from anywhere, you can use the virtual environment `my-project`:

-- Activate with `uvw activate -n my-project`
+- Activate with `uv-workon activate -n my-project`
-- Run python using the `my-project` virtual environment with `uvw run -n my-project ...`
+- Run python using the `my-project` virtual environment with `uv-workon run -n my-project ...`
-- Change to the `my-project` project directory with `uvw cd -n my-project`
+- Change to the `my-project` project directory with `uv-workon cd -n my-project`

 ## Features

-- Link virtual environment to central location with `uvw link`.
+- Link virtual environment to central location with `uv-workon link`.
 These links are located at `WORKON_HOME` environment variable, defaulting to `~/.virtualenvs`.
-- Activate virtual environment with `uvw activate ...` (requires shell integration)
+- Activate virtual environment with `uv-workon activate ...` (requires shell integration)
-- Run under virtual environment with `uvw run ...`
+- Run under virtual environment with `uv-workon run ...`
-- Change to project directory with `uvw cd ...` (requires shell integration)
+- Change to project directory with `uv-workon cd ...` (requires shell integration)
-- List available virtual environments with `uvw list`
+- List available virtual environments with `uv-workon list`
-- Cleanup missing symlinks with `uvw clean`
+- Cleanup missing symlinks with `uv-workon clean`
 - Manage [`ipykernel`](https://github.com/ipython/ipykernel) with
-  `uvw kernels ...`
+  `uv-workon kernels ...`
-  - Install kernels for linked virtual environments which have `ipykernel` installed with `uvw kernels install ...`
+  - Install kernels for linked virtual environments which have `ipykernel` installed with `uv-workon kernels install ...`
-  - Remove kernels (including remove all missing/broken kernels) with `uvw kernels remove ...`
+  - Remove kernels (including remove all missing/broken kernels) with `uv-workon kernels remove ...`
-  - list installed kernels with `uvw kernels list ...`
+  - list installed kernels with `uv-workon kernels list ...`

 ## Status